lyra/plugin-odoo/README.md

 - In "Configuration" section, expand "eCommerce" menu than click on "Payment Acquirers" entry.
 - Click on button "Configure" of PayZen module.
 - You can now enter PayZen credentials.

+# Testing

+If you have multiple Odoo's databases on your server, don't forget to set `dbfilter` parameter in odoo.conf. _You must launch one database only per url_ because Payzen have to send payment notification on the right database.
+Or it will failed with a 404 error.

+As pointed in Odoo's documentation, there is two ways to handle payments.